Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

     If any nodes have `Configuration Status` set to `pending`, then there should be a CFS session in progress which includes that node.

-    If any nodes have `Configuration Status` set to `failed` with `Error Count` set to `3`, then the node was unable complete a layer of configuration.
+    If any nodes have `Configuration Status` set to `failed` with `Error Count` great than `0`, then the node was unable to complete a layer of configuration.

     ```bash
     ncn-m001# sat status --filter role=management --filter enabled=true --fields \